rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 };
 {{< /highlight >}}

-Later you could have a look into {{% a_blank "reselect" "https://github.com/reactjs/reselect" %}}.
-It helps you to compute derived data from your state and gives your application a performance boost.
+Later you could have a look at {{% a_blank "reselect" "https://github.com/reactjs/reselect" %}}.
+It helps you compute derived data from your state and gives your application a performance boost.
 Selectors come with the following benefits:

 * Selectors can compute derived data, allowing Redux to store the minimal possible state.
 * Selectors are composeable.
 They can be used as input to other selectors.